genope/Jenkins/README.md

 # Jenkins
-this is readme test for jenkins devops
+this is readme test for jenkins